pluckas/spectroplot-support/README.md

 # SpectroPlot

-**Effective Date:** April 2026

-SpectroPlot is a macOS application for viewing and analysing spectroscopic data.
-It does not collect, store, or share any personal information.
+SpectroPlot is a macOS application for viewing and analysing astronomical pectroscopic data.

-## Data Collection

-SpectroPlot does not collect any personal data.

-It does not:
-- Require user accounts
-- Track usage
-- Use analytics
-- Display ads

-## Local Data

-All data used by SpectroPlot is stored locally on your device and is not transmitted externally.

-## Network Access

-SpectroPlot does not require internet access for its core functionality.

-## Third-Party Services

-SpectroPlot does not use third-party services that collect user data.

-## Changes

-This policy may be updated in future versions.
+It allows users to open and inspect spectra, compare profiles, and examine wavelength and intensity behaviour in a clear and interactive way.

+The application is designed for local use and does not require user accounts or cloud-based storage.

 ## Support